 By 1959 McDonald's had opened restaurant No. 100, but Kroc still wasn't reaping significant profits.
 Following the advice of Harry J. Sonneborn, who became McDonald’s Corp.'s first president, Kroc set up a system in which the company purchased and leased land to new franchises.
 Sonneborn also helped secure a $2.7 million loan that enabled Kroc to purchase the company outright from the McDonald brothers in 1961.

 Under Kroc’s ownership, McDonald’s retained some of its original character while incorporating new elements.
-Kroc kept the assembly line approach to hamburger preparation that the McDonald brothers pioneered in the 1940s.
-Kroc’s key contributions to the restaurant were automation, standardization and discipline.
-Franchise owners, carefully chosen for their ambition and drive, went through a training course at “Hamburger University” in Elk Grove, Illinois.
+Kroc kept the assembly line approach to hamburger preparation that the McDonald brothers pioneered in the 1940s, while taking care to streamline operations across every restaurant.
+Franchise owners, chosen for their ambition and drive, went through a training course at “Hamburger University” in Elk Grove, Illinois.
 There, they earned certificates in “hamburgerology with a minor in french fries.”
 Kroc focused his efforts on growing suburban areas, capturing new markets with familiar food and low prices.

-While some critics lambasted the nutritional content of McDonald’s food and its treatment of teenage workers, the model that Kroc engineered proved extremely profitable.
+While some criticized the nutritional content of McDonald’s food and its treatment of teenage workers, and Kroc was known for his ruthless business dealings, the model he engineered proved extremely profitable.
 Kroc’s strict guidelines regarding preparation, portion sizes, cooking methods and packaging ensured that McDonald’s food would look and taste the same across franchises.
 These innovations contributed to the success of the McDonald’s brand on a global scale.